trampgeek/moodle-filter_ace_inline/README.md

 Version
 =======
-1.4 still in beta testing, help welcome.
+1.5 still in beta testing, help welcome.

 Configuration
 =============
 The start and end tags are configurable as is the link text length.
-The question can be displayed as a popup or within an iframe embedded in a sliding panel - the size of the iframe is configurable.
+The question can be displayed as a popup or within an iframe embedded in a hidden div - the size of the iframe is configurable.

-The sliding panel uses a Bootstrap collabsible.

 You can change the encryption key.
 Be sure to use only alphabetical characters and spaces.

-The associated moodle_ATTO_button plugin allows a button to be added to the ATTO editor toolbar and the codes are then inserted by dialog

 Known bugs, Todos
 =================
-Add option to have link text or toggle button in embedded questions.

-The button has the tags hard-coded to the default configuration at the moment.
+The ATTO button has the tags hard-coded to the default configuration at the moment.

 Will not work with some advanced question types yet such as drag and drop.
-I probably over-simplified the question form.
-Will check that.
+I admit to not knowing why this is.

+Documentation and screenshots to add to https://richardnz.net/simplequestion.html

 Questions and suggestions
 =========================